jmrog/react-tooltipper/README.md

 Call this method to trigger the tooltip defined with `this.tooltipperSetTooltipData`.

 - `autorun` {boolean} - Optional; displays the tooltip in an already opened state (no beacon to click)

+### this.tooltipperForceCalcPlacement()

+Call this method to force a tooltip or beacon to recalculate its positioning.
+Typically, this happens automatically, so you should only really need to call this method if (for example) an element is added to or removed from the DOM and this should have an effect on the beacon's/tooltip's placement.

 ## tooltipData Syntax
 There are 4 usable options but you can pass extra parameters.